dimagi/mobile-endpoint/README.md

 ### Prerequisites

-These tests depend on Postgres 9.4 or later since they make use of the jsonb column type.
+These tests depend on Postgres 9.4 since they make use of the jsonb column type.
+They also depend on Redis 2.6 or later .

 See [http://www.postgresql.org/docs/9.4/static/upgrading.html] for information about upgrading your local postgres.

+To upgrade redis you can just install a new version over your existing one.

 ### Installation